Coacher/vim-virtualenv/README.md

     values of `sys.path` and `$PATH` variables.
 If you know what you are doing, you can use `virtualenv#force_activate($VIRTUAL_ENV)`.

+* Add support for activation by path to `VirtualEnvActivate` command.
+    Path can be absolute or relative, in the latter case it is first expanded against `g:virtualenv_directory` and then against the current directory.

+* Add optional argument to specify directory to `VirtualEnvList` command.

+* Add proper `<Tab>` completion support to `VirtualEnvActivate` and `VirtualEnvList` commands.

+* Add `VirtualEnvCdvirtualenv` command to change the current directory to the current virtualenv directory.

 * Add options to automatically `cd` into the virtualenv directory on activation and return back on deactivation.

-* Add `VirtualEnvCdvirtualenv` command.

-* Add optional argument for `VirtualEnvList` command to specify the directory.
+* Rename `virtualenv#names` function to `virtualenv#find`.